fablabbcn/smartcitizen-docs/docs/Guides/getting started/Debugging your sensors.md

 If one of the sensors is not shown, it means that there is probably a hardware issue with the sensor itself and that the microcontroller is not recognising it.
 Now, it would be useful to look for [corrosion signs](https://forum.smartcitizen.me/t/unit-failure-suffering-from-weather/1262) around the sensors and maybe reflash the firmware in case there is a better detection of the sensors in a firmware update.
 Otherwise, it is likely that the hardware is no longer functioning and it needs replacement.

-2. If the [LED is static](https://forum.smartcitizen.me/t/persistent-green-light-during-onboarding/1330/25), very likely there is a problem with the detection or electric behaviour of the sensors.
+2. If the [LED is static](https://forum.smartcitizen.me/t/persistent-green-light-during-onboarding/1330/25), very likely there is a problem with the detection or an electric problem with the sensors.
 For this, it is useful to start disconnecting each component to understand which component fails:

 - Disconnect the power (USB and battery) and disconnect the PMS5003 sensor.
-Power again and check
+Power on again and check
 - Disconnect the power (USB and battery) and disconnect the Urban Board.
-Power again and check
+Power on again and check

 If this doesn't help, try to [reflash the firmware](/Guides/firmware/Update the firmware/), as there might be improvements.
 If it helps, also update and check if it improves.
-If the sensors heat up too much, there might be an electric issue.
+If the sensors heat up too much (it burns to touch), there might be an electric issue.

 ## Connectivity or configuration issues